jenkinsci/build-monitor-plugin/README.md

 ## Your feedback matters!

-Do you find Build Monitor useful?
-Give it a star! &#9733;

 Found a bug or want to give feedback?
 Raise [an issue](https://github.com/jenkinsci/build-monitor-plugin/issues?state=open) or submit a pull request ([start with this mini-dev guide](https://github.com/jenkinsci/build-monitor-plugin/wiki/Development-Guide), it might come in handy).